kurund/goonj/README.md

 ### Steps (from scratch)

-> _You probably don't need to do it. @pokhiii has already done these and pushed it in this repository._
+> _You probably don't need to do it.
+These steps has already done these and pushed it in this repository._
 #### WordPress site setup

 First we will setup a WordPress site on top of which we will setup CiviCRM.
 For creating the WordPress site we will require a database.